dotnet/docs-maui/docs/macios/interpreter.md

 - There's limited generics support.
 Not every possible generic instantiation can be determined at compile time.
 Many of the iOS-specific issues encountered in .NET MAUI release builds are due to this limitation.
 - Dynamic code generation isn't allowed.
 This means that `System.Relection.Emit` is unavailable, there's no support for `System.Runtime.Remoting`, and some uses of the C# [dynamic](/dotnet/csharp/advanced-topics/interop/using-type-dynamic) type aren't permitted.

+When an AOT restriction occurs, a `System.ExecutionEngineException` will be thrown with a message of "Attempting to JIT compile method while running in aot-only mode".

 The Mono interpreter overcomes these restrictions while abiding by platform restrictions.
 It enables you to interpret some parts of your app at runtime, while AOT compiling the rest.
-However, there are some drawbacks to using the interpreter in a production app:
+However, there are some potential drawbacks to using the interpreter in a production app:

 - While the app size usually shrinks significantly when the interpreter is enabled, in certain cases the app size can increase.
 - App execution speed will be slower because interpreted code runs more slowly than AOT compiled code.
 This execution speed reduction can range from unmeasurable to unacceptable, so performance testing should be performed.